-No sensitivity analysis is presented as the directors of the Company consider that the interest rate fluctuation on interest income or expense charged on payment for a life insurance policy, pledged bank balances, bank balances and cash and bank borrowings is insignificant.
+No sensitivity analysis is presented as the directors of the Company consider that the interest rate fluctuation on interest income charged on payment for a life insurance policy, pledged bank balances and bank balances and cash is insignificant.

 5. FINANCIAL RISK MANAGEMENT (CONTINUED)